 Before we can define user acceptance testing (UAT), we have to define its individual parts.

-Software testing performed by the user or client to establish whether it’s approved for release or not.
+Software testing is, therefore, performed by the user or client to establish whether it’s approved for release or not.
 UAT is typically the very last test a software undergoes after integration testing, end-to-end testing, and every other form of testing.

 Why Does User Acceptance Testing Matter?